30 May 2019

 Have your say

 Engineering New Zealand wants to know what you think about MBIE’s proposal.
-We’ve set out our initial thoughts below – and we need your feedback to help refine our submission to MBIE.
+We need your feedback to help refine our submission to MBIE.

 Why do we need a new system?